 Mark D. Tinker is Board Certified in Appellate Practice with The Florida Bar—a status earned by less than one percent of all Florida lawyers—and has been awarded an AV Preeminent® distinction, the highest available mark for professional excellence issued by Martindale-Hubbell’s Peer Review Ratings.
-He is distinguished for handling industry-important and multi-million-dollar appeals, and in doing so has been selected by his peers as one of The Best Lawyers in America,® rated as one of Florida’s Super Lawyers,® and honored as one of the Legal Elite for Appellate Practice.
+He is distinguished for handling industry-important and multi-million-dollar appeals, and in doing so has been selected by his peers as one of The Best Lawyers in America,® rated as one of Florida’s Super Lawyers,® and honored as among the Legal Elite for Appellate Practice, the Top Attorneys in Tampa Bay, and one of 2019’s Lawyers of the Year in Tampa.

 In conjunction with his appellate practice, Mr. Tinker has extensive experience analyzing insurance coverage issues, including drafting coverage opinions, responding to Civil Remedy notices and time demands, conducting examinations under oath, and litigating declaratory judgment actions.
 His experience includes personal and commercial auto, property and homeowner’s, commercial general liability, inland marine, directors and officers, errors and omissions, and professional liability.
-Mr. Tinker has been recognized as a Top-Rated Lawyer in Insurance Law by Martindale-Hubbell and 2020 Best Lawyers Award, The Best Lawyers in America®.
+Mr. Tinker has been recognized as a Top-Rated Lawyer in Insurance Law® by Martindale-Hubbell.

 Mr. Tinker obtained his Bachelor of Arts degree from the University of Rochester, with a concentration in Psychology, then earned his Juris Doctorate cum laude from Stetson University College of Law.
 While attending law school, Mr. Tinker was selected to the prestigious position of Executive Editor of the Stetson Law Review and received a series of distinctions, or “book awards,” for achieving the highest marks in Appellate Practice, Florida Civil Practice, Remedies, Torts II, Research and Writing I, and Research and Writing II.